 Low blood pressure can be a bit trickier, especially in older patients and those with heart disease.
 If you’re in danger from low blood pressure, your body will tell you.
 “It’s really about how you feel,” Dr. Faulx says.
 “Are you dragging and feeling weak?
 The numbers on their own don’t tell the story; it’s the numbers paired with how you are feeling and what symptoms you may have.”

-4. High blood pressure or heart rate is more likely to be dangerous
+4. High blood pressure is more dangerous than high heart rate

 True: Again, “normal” varies.
 But Dr. Faulx says there is enough clinical evidence to suggest that when blood pressure is even a little over your typical average over time, the risk for heart disease and stroke go up.
 The physical effects of high blood pressure take their toll on your blood vessels.